-The biochemistry program at UT Dallas is administered through the Department of Chemistry and draws on faculty from chemistry, molecular and cell biology and researchers from UT Southwestern Medical School to provide courses and research opportunities to its majors.
+The biochemistry program at UT Dallas is administered through the Department of Chemistry and Biochemistry and draws on faculty from chemistry, biological sciences and researchers from UT Southwestern Medical School to provide courses and research opportunities to its majors.

 The biochemistry major bridges the gap between modern chemistry and biology.
-The curriculum builds on a base of biology, chemistry, physics, and mathematics to provide the student the opportunity to develop essential theoretical and practical skills.
+The curriculum builds on a base of biology, chemistry, physics and mathematics to provide students the opportunity to develop essential theoretical and practical skills.
 Meeting these goals, the biochemistry program provides students with the flexibility to enter industry, go on to graduate school or pursue medical, dental and other degrees in the health sciences.